weiyuxuan/vite-react-boilerplate/README.md

 1. Make sure that you have Node.js v14.18.3 or above installed.
 2. Clone this repo using `git clone --depth=1 https://github.com/weiyuxuan/snowpack-react-boilerplate.git <YOUR_PROJECT_NAME>`
 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.
-4. Run `npm i` to install dependencies.
+4. Run `npm ci` to install dependencies.
 5. Run `npm run dev` to see the example app at <http://localhost:3000>.
 6. Run `npm run build` to build production bundle.